neo4j-contrib/neomodel/doc/source/semantic_indexes.rst

 The :class:`~neomodel.semantic_filters.VectorFilter` can be used in conjunction with the normal filter types.

 .. attention::
     If you use VectorFilter in conjunction with normal filter types, only nodes that fit the filters will return thus, you may get less than the topk specified.
+   Furthermore, all other node filters **should** work with VectorFilter, but currently relationship filters do not work in conjunction with VectorFilter.

 RelationshipProperty
 ^^^^^^^^^^^^^^^^^^^^